NHN-SIU/automatic-carnival/docs/run_docker-compose.md

     invoke debug

 **Note**: Exiting debug mode will stop all running containers.
+**Note**: You may have to wait a bit for the container to connect to the port

 ## Resetting the Environment
 To clean up and start fresh: